Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Conclusion

 \section{Conclusion}

-In this paper, we demonstrate the viability of using VAS for the longitudinal collection and analysis of voice commands to detect cognitive decline.
+In this paper, we demonstrate the viability of using VAS for the longitudinal data collection and analysis of voice commands to detect cognitive decline.
 By collecting daily interactions from 15 older adults over 18 months in their homes, we capture speech patterns that reflect cognitive functioning through our Cog-TiPRO framework.
-Cog-TiPRO leverages LLMs to extract linguistic features indicative of MCI from unstructured, short, and noisy voice commands.
-The integration of LLM-driven prompt refinement, acoustic feature extraction, and temporal modeling enables more accurate detection of MCI.
+Cog-TiPRO leverages LLMs to extract linguistic features and aspects indicative of MCI from unstructured, short, and noisy voice commands.
+The integration of LLM-driven iterative prompt refinement, acoustic feature extraction, and temporal modeling enables more accurate detection of MCI.
 Using iTransformer, our approach achieves 73.80\% accuracy and 72.67\% F1-score, outperforming its baseline by 27.13\%.
-The linguistic features extracted not only reveal patterns specific to everyday VAS interactions but also align with established clinical markers of MCI, demonstrating the potential of passive monitoring for early cognitive decline detection.
+The linguistic features extracted not only reveal patterns specific to everyday VAS interactions but also align with established markers of MCI, such as word-finding difficulties, disfluency, and weaker coherence.
+This finding demonstrates the potential of passive monitoring for the early detection of cognitive decline.